gittuf/gittuf/docs/gaps/teams-proposal/README.md

 ## Metadata

 * **Number:** TBD
-* **Title:** Supporting Teams in gittuf
+* **Title:** Supporting Teams and Hats in gittuf
 * **Implemented:** No
 * **Withdrawn/Rejected:** No
 * **Sponsors:** Yongjae Chung (yongjae354)
 * **Contributors:**
 * **Related GAPs:** [GAP-5](/docs/gaps/5/README.md)
-* **Last Modified:** September 23, 2025
+* **Last Modified:** October 3, 2025

 ## Abstract
 Currently gittuf requires identities to be limited to a single key or person.
-In this GAP, we aim to increase the usability by introducing the idea of Teams, where multiple identities can be grouped together to be given equal privileges.
+In this GAP, we aim to increase the usability and scalability of gittuf by introducing the idea of Teams, where multiple identities can be grouped together to be given equal privileges.

 ## Motivation
 In some usecases of gittuf, repository administrators may need to delegate